marcoalopez/GrainSizeTools/DOCS/imageJ_tutorial.md

 Russ, J.C., 2011.
 The image processing handbook.
 CRC Press.
 Taylor & Francis Group

 > This is a general-purpose book on image analysis written by professor John C. Russ from the Material Sciences and Engineering at North Carolina State University.
-Although the book is not specifically focused on structural geology or thin sections, it covers a wide variety of procedures in image analysis and contain very nice examples of image enhancement, segmentation techniques or characterizing shapes among others.
+Although the book is not specifically focused on rocks, structural geology or thin sections, it covers a wide variety of procedures in image analysis and contain very nice examples of image enhancement, segmentation techniques or characterizing shapes among others.
 The text is very clear and well-written.
 If you want a general-purpose image analysis book, this is a good one.

 [next section](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/references.md)
 [table of contents](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/tableOfContents.md)